 National Water Census

-The Water Census will leverage a long history of groundwater studies and accelerate ongoing regional studies to assess the Nation's groundwater reserves that are being conducted under the USGS Groundwater Resources Program.
-Groundwater systems are incorporated into the Water Census in two ways, investigating groundwater resources through a series of regional studies, and increasing capacity to integrate groundwater and surface water into watershed-level assessments of water availability.
+The National Water Census (NWC) will leverage a long history of groundwater studies and accelerate ongoing regional studies to assess the Nation's groundwater reserves that formerly were conducted under the USGS Groundwater Resources Program.
+Groundwater systems are incorporated into the NWC in two ways, investigating groundwater resources through a series of regional studies, and increasing capacity to integrate groundwater and surface water into watershed-level assessments of water availability.

-In addition, the Water Census will develop estimates of groundwater recharge, storage, and discharge at the watershed scale, as much as possible.
-These estimates will be made using a combination of information from large–scale studies being conducted by the USGS Groundwater Resources Program, observed data on groundwater levels collected in well networks, analysis of streamflow records, and other available information.
+The National Water Census also will develop estimates of groundwater recharge, storage, and discharge at the watershed scale, as much as possible.
+These estimates will be made using a combination of information from large–scale studies, observed data on groundwater levels collected in well networks, analysis of streamflow records, water use, and other available information.

-Brackish groundwater as a resource for direct use or for desalination potentially represents an increasingly important component of the Nation's water supply.
+Brackish groundwater, as a resource for direct use or for desalination, potentially represents an increasingly important component of the Nation's water supply.
 Relatively little is known, however, about brackish groundwater as compared to fresh groundwater.
-A better understanding of the distribution and character of brackish groundwater can provide information for future development of this resource.
-To satisfy requirements of the SECURE Water Act, the Water Census provided funding in 2012 to explore available information for developing a national brackish groundwater assessment.
+A better understanding of the distribution and characteristics of brackish groundwater can provide information for future development of this resource.
+To satisfy requirements of the SECURE Water Act, the National Water Census provided funding to conduct the National Brackish Groundwater Assessment.